ben2117/ben2117.github.io/_posts/2020-07-08-linq-part-one.markdown

 ````
 Maybe you should not run that run method though...

-that is a lot of code though, perhaps someone thought of a way to make this easier well yes, I can do the same thing with yield
+When you read this implementation it makes it easy to see how the control flow works and gives it that coroutine behaviour.

+Its a lot of boilerplate though so you can write it like this.

 ```c#
 private Random _random = new Random();